TRex22/MakeAISpeedy/README.md

 ![Experiment 3 Accuracy Graph](images/diagrams/Optimisations/Accuracy%20of%20Models%20for%20100%20Epochs.svg)

 # Conclusion
 There are many strategies which can help improve the time cost and even memory cost of AI models in training and evaluation.
 This small set of experiments just looks at a few strategies and their impacts on some constrained metrics.
 This still shows that high resource usages, such as with much larger models does not always imply greater performance of those models, especially in evaluation on an unseen set of data.
-There are caveats in that some of these techniques will also negative impact those performance metrics but under the specific conditions of the problem trying to be solved the increase in performance may be acceptable for the loss in precision.
+There are caveats in that some of these techniques will also negatively impact those performance metrics but under the specific conditions of the problem trying to be solved the increase in performance may be acceptable for the loss in precision.

 # Limitations of the work done (and potential future work)
 This work was very limited.
 Many more experiments and tests should be performed.